testsigmahq/testsigma-docs/src/pages/docs/test-management/test-suites/overview.md

 ---

 The Test Suite is a set of Test Cases.
-It helps testers organize the Test Cases while executing and reporting the Test Execution status, namely In progress, Aborted, Stopped, Not Executed, or Completed depending on the consolidated run result of the test cases in that particular test suite.
+It helps testers organize the Test Cases while executing and reporting the Test plan status, namely In progress, Aborted, Stopped, Not Executed, or Completed depending on the consolidated run result of the test cases in that particular test suite.
 A Test Case can be added to multiple Test Suites.

 ### Navigation: Test Development > Test Suites